James Justinian Morier: Writing career

+The Adventures of Hajji Baba of Ispahan has been reprinted many times, with bibliophile editions from Random House in 1937 designed and illustrated by Cyrus Leroy Baldridge and from The Heritage Press in 1947 illustrated by Honoré Guilbeau.
+Some later editions have been prefaced by Walter Scott's generous appreciation of Morier's work, first published in the Quarterly Review in January 1829.
+A Persian translation of the book was produced by Douglas Craven Phillott.

 Death

-Morier died suddenly in Brighton on 19 March 1849, from "cerebral congestion".
+Morier died suddenly in Brighton of "cerebral congestion" on 19 March 1849.
 His wife died in London in 1858.

 Legacy

 The Adventures of Hajji Baba is an American movie, based on the Hajji Baba novels, which was produced in 1954.

 Operation Hajji Baba, a humanitarian airlift operation conducted in 1952 by the US Air Force, took its name from the Hajji Baba novels.

 Morier is credited with introducing into English the word "bosh", meaning absurd or foolish talk.
 It derives from the Turkish word boş meaning "empty".

 In 1842, botanist Boiss. published Moriera a genus of flowering plants from Central Asia, belonging to the family Brassicaceae in his honour.